William Deresiewicz

 William Deresiewicz (/dəˈrɛzəwɪts/ də-REZ-ə-wits; born 1964) is an American author, essayist, and literary critic, who taught English at Yale University from 1998 to 2008.
-He is the author of A Jane Austen Education (2011), Excellent Sheep (2014), and The Death of the Artist (2020).
+He is the author of A Jane Austen Education (2011), Excellent Sheep (2014), The Death of the Artist (2020), and The End of Solitude: Selected Essays on Culture and Society (2022).

 His criticism directed to a popular audience has appeared in The Nation, The American Scholar, The New Republic, The New York Times, The Atlantic, and Harper's.

 Early life and education

 Deresiewicz was born in 1964 in Englewood, New Jersey.
 His father, Herbert Deresiewicz, emigrated from Czechoslovakia and was a professor of mechanical engineering at Columbia School of Engineering and Applied Science.
 He grew up in a Jewish home and attended a yeshiva high school.
 He has described himself as being "thrown out" of the high school and has imagined that he might have been charged with "gross insubordination and incipient atheism".

 Deresiewicz received his B.A. in biology and psychology (1985), his master's in journalism (1987), and Ph.D. in English (1998) from Columbia University.